-BIO 204 Survey of Human Diseases /4 cr. hrs./6 periods (3 lec., 3 lab)
+BIO 204 Survey of Human Diseases /4 cr. hrs./6 periods (3 lec., 3 lab) □ Prerequisite: An introductory anatomy and physiology course or equivalent.

 Examination of disease processes and their effects on the systems of the human body.
 Primarily for students in the health occupation programs, but also open to students who wish to take a lab-science course.